vinograd47/opencv-hal-proposal/README.md

 Each function can return `CV_HAL_NOT_IMPLEMENTED` error code for unsupported parameters.
 In this case OpenCV will use default implementation.

 The HAL API doesn't depend on OpenCV API.
-It has own types, macroses and constants definitions.
+It has own types, macroses and constants definitions (like `CvHalMat`).

 In addition to input parameters all HAL functions accept `CvHalContext` struct, which contains some additional information like:
 * OpenCV version